Blue lace agate: Geology

+A cross section of a blue lace agate vein from Malawi, with a surrounding layer of pale green dolomite and a central vug coated with druzy quartz.
+Its resemblance to the veins described at Ysterputs indicates that it formed in a similar geological setting.

 At Ysterputs, blue lace agate formed as hydrothermal vein deposits in the Tandjiesberg sill, an igneous intrusion of dolerite dating to the Jurassic period (roughly 183 million years ago).
 The sill intruded the Whitehill Formation shale of the Ecca Group, part of the Karoo Series of marine sedimentary rocks dating to the Permian period.
 The dolerite sill caused low-grade regional metamorphism of the surrounding shale and partial melting at its base.
 This created a hydrothermal system that carried a silica-rich, saline solution and volatiles from the underlying Karoo rocks into fractures in the sill resulting from a shear zone.
 The silica precipitated out of the solution in successive bands under varying conditions, forming the agate veins.
 The veins are typically 20-30 mm thick or up to 60 mm thick where the agate spans the whole width of the main fissure.

 The color and thickness of the agate banding tends to be symmetrical on both sides of the fissure walls around a central plane.
 A layer of coarse, yellow-green dolomite, previously thought to be calcite, was deposited on the fissure walls prior to the agate and may still be attached in some specimens.
-Coating cavities in the veins is a smectite clay originating from weathered dolerite that has been previously identified as nontronite, although this could not be confirmed analytically.
+Coating vugs in the agate veins is a smectite clay originating from weathered dolerite that has been previously identified as nontronite, although this could not be confirmed analytically.
+The clay is easily washed away with a pressure washer.